Soimuen11/FreeWiki/README.md

 + [termite-style](https://github.com/adi1090x/termite-style)

-For arch users, I believe it is also directly available in the AUR (it was when I wrote this section...)
+For Arch users, I believe it is also directly available in the AUR (it was when I wrote this section).
+When I last edited this section (on Aug 13, 2021), I read that termite is now obsolete.
+Hence it might be wiser to make the switch to alacritty, as the maintainer of the git repo indicated.

 ### Downloading Videos From YouTube